Kiteboarding in Hamata, Egypt

 Winds are present in Hamata all year round.
 If you prefer to find the strongest wind and at the same time avoid hot summer temperatures, the best period to choose is the first part of the year (January to June), as well as months between October and December.

-The wind starts blowing stronger in the morning slowing down a little going into the afternoon.
-All types of kites can prove pretty useful, smaller for stronger winds, keeping the bigger ones for days when the speed decreases.
+The wind starts blowing stronger in the morning and slows down a little going into the afternoon.
+All sized kites can prove pretty useful, smaller for stronger winds, keeping the bigger ones for days when the speed decreases.

-A wetsuit is necessary for months between January – March and October – December, the water temperature drops down significantly, but for the rest of the year, you’ll be alright.
+A wetsuit is necessary for months between January – March, and October – December where the water temperature drops down significantly, but for the rest of the year, you’ll be alright.

 Kiteboarding in Hamata, Kite Village, Egypt // Kiterr.com